Sue writes about dreams, real estate, mental health, human resources, and parenting.

 - Chasing your own tail: Relates to how a dog can run around and around chasing his tail.
 This relates to going in circles and not making progress.

 - Ambulance chaser: This is an insult directed at lawyers and referring to them as someone who seeks out crisis only to profit from it.

 - Chase rainbows: To chase or pursue something that is unrealistic.

 - Paper chase: A task that involves a lot of paperwork and documents.

-- chase the dragon: this is a slang term relating to smoking drugs/illegal substances.
-RELATED: Chasing a high: also related to drugs/alcohol and relates to someone attempting to find a way to replicate a past pleasant sensation- usually in vain.
+- Chasing a high: Also related to drugs/alcohol and relates to someone attempting to find a way to replicate a pleasant sensation that has passed—usually in vain.